KPVI-DT: Subchannels

 On January 1, 2012, Antenna TV replaced Universal Sports when it ceased to be available to over-the-air broadcast stations in order to become a cable and satellite-only channel.

 On January 13, 2016, Decades replaced Antenna TV.
+KPVI added a 6.4 channel to simulcast of KSAW’s ABC programs from the Twin Falls market.

 Analog-to-digital conversion

 KPVI shut down its analog signal, over VHF channel 6, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 23, using virtual channel 6.